decentraland/old-documentation/_posts/sdk-reference/2018-01-07-blockchain-operations.md

 ## Require a payment

 Once the ethereumController has been imported, you can run the requirePayment function.
 This function prompts the user to accept a payment.
-The user must always manually accept this payment, the acceptance of a payment can never be implied directly from the user's actions in the scene.
+The acceptance of a payments must always be manual, it can never be implied directly from the user's actions in the scene.

 ```tsx